 So what should you do?
 Test, test, test.
 Don’t hesitate to use long subject lines, and eventually, you’ll find your optimal length.

-Click on Analyze Now and you’ll get the results based on Common, Uncommon, Emotional and Power words:
+Click on Analyze Now, and you’ll get the results based on Common, Uncommon, Emotional and Power words.

-However, this analyzer is primarily a headline checker so I’ll scroll down the results to see if I can find something useful related to my subject line.
+However, this analyzer is primarily a headline checker, so I’ll scroll down the results to see if I can find something useful related to my subject line.

-I can see how the subject line will look in an inbox:
+I can see how the subject line will look in an inbox.

-After some more scrolling I can see another important note:
+After some more scrolling, I can see another important note.

 Positive sentiment is exactly what to achieve, so I’m pretty satisfied with my subject line.

 OK, we’ve tested our subject line, but what about the keywords?
-For that purpose, we can use subject line checker Adestra
+For that purpose, we can use subject line checker Adestra.

 Let’s use the subject line from previous example and see if there are better alternatives to keyword discount.

 These results show that keyword price has much better rates.
 Unfortunately, this checker shows the result only for one word, not the phrase.

 In every part of email marketing, you simply need to measure everything.
-Using tools like jellymetrics you can track your click rates of your campaign.
+Using tools like Jellymetrics you can track your click rates of your campaign.

 But how will you know if your performance is good enough?
 For that matter let’s see some useful benchmarks.
-According to emfluence

-, an overall average open rate is 22.17% and click rate is 3.74%.
+According to emfluence, an overall average open rate is 22.17% and click rate is 3.74%.
 A lot depends on the industry.

 For example, the banking industry has the highest open rate - 30.06% because people are interested in newsletters from their banks.

-.
+Another intriguing fact is that 50% of Americans check their email while in bed.
 In other words, if you don’t have an interesting subject line, they will pass your email.

-No matter how good content your email message contain, a bad subject line can easily crush your campaign.
+No matter how good content your email message contains, a bad subject line can easily crush your campaign.

-In these steps I didn’t mention arguably the most important activity - A/B testing.
-I didn’t do it because A/B testing covers up everything - numbers, words and subject line length.
+In these steps, I didn’t mention arguably the most important activity - A/B testing.
+I didn’t do it because A/B testing covers up everything - numbers, words, and subject line length.